Patients Really Like Telehealth. Let’s Resolve to Make It Work.

 The pandemic has created a new tension in our healthcare system.
 Patients have had a bite of the telehealth apple and will continue to demand its convenience.
 Providers have a lot of work to do to meet this demand.

-MHQP recently hosted our annual meeting that brings together representatives from our Board and our three Councils (Physician Council, Health Plan Council and Consumer Health Council).
+MHQP recently hosted our annual meeting that brings together representatives from our Board and our three Councils (Clinician Council, Health Plan Council and Consumer Health Council).
 It’s my favorite meeting of the year because it embodies the true essence of MHQP – our unique ability to convene multistakeholder groups to tackle challenges none can solve alone.
 Each year, we prepare a special discussion topic for this unique group.
 This year, we posed this question to the group: “What are the ramifications of patient satisfaction with telehealth being much higher than clinician satisfaction with telehealth, and what can we do about it?

 The patient representatives in the group confirmed what our survey results already suggested: patients like telehealth primarily for one reason – convenience.
 While they understand some situations require a face-to-face visit, they appreciate being able to connect with their clinicians remotely because it allows them to avoid the hassles and safety concerns involved with getting to their provider’s office.
 Here, for example, are some quotes we captured from the meeting: